PaperStrike/Pjax/README.md

 });
 ```

-Now, when someone in a Pjax-compatible browser clicks an internal link on the page, the content of each of the selectors will be replaced with the specific content pieces found in the next page's content.
+Now, when someone in a Pjax-compatible browser clicks an internal link on the page, the content of each of the selectors will transform to the specific content pieces found in the next page.

 _Magic!
-For real!_ **There is no need to do anything server-side!**
+For real!_ **Nothing server-side!**

 ## Compatibility